barbarabasquill-gif/barbarabasquill/README.md

 A growth-driven and data-backed Marketing Executive with extensive experience building high-impact demand generation, Account-Based Marketing (ABM), and channel enablement programs for global technology leaders (including **Cisco**, **Red Hat-IBM**, **Forcepoint**, and **Delinea**).

-I leverage this GitHub profile to host open-source marketing frameworks, programmatic playbooks, and MarTech architectural workflows that bridge the gap between complex technical products and revenue-generating marketing strategies.
+I leverage this GitHub profile to host my open-source marketing frameworks, programmatic playbooks, and MarTech architectural workflows that bridge the gap between complex technical products and revenue-generating marketing strategies.

 ---